GreveGit/grm-twitch/plaza-twitch/readme.md

-# grm-twitch
+# plaza-twitch
 Twitch live integration for Fivem

 # How to install
 - Download the script and drop in the resources folder
-- Install the packages executing install.bat or using 'npm i' in the console
-- Open your server.cfg and add this: ensure grm-twitch
+- Open your server.cfg and add this: ensure plaza-twitch
 - Go to: https://dev.twitch.tv/console/apps
 - Create a new application
 - Insert a name, set the category: Game Integration and set url oauth to: http://localhost